On Words of non-Hermitian Random Matrices: Words of complex Ginibre matrices

-\item \textbf{Products of covariance matrices.} We can compute explicitly the parameters $a_{w_m},b_{w_m},c_{w_m}$ of the word $w_m = G_1 G_1^* \dots G_m G_m^*$, and find
+\item \textbf{Products of covariance matrices.} We can compute explicitly the parameters $a_{w_m},b_{w_m},c_{w_m}$ of the $*$-word $w_m = G_1 G_1^* \dots G_m G_m^*$, and find

 Indeed $a_{w_m}=1$ since there is only one admissible pairing of $w_m$ and it is spherical.
 In addition, it is easy to see that no admissible pairing of $w_m$ and $w_m^*$ contains neither an internal crossing, an external crossing nor a bridge.
 Therefore, out of the $2^m$ admissible pairings, the only one that is not spherical yields two spheres, hence $b_{w_m}=2^m-1.$ Finally, no admissible pairing of two copies of $w_m$ has neither an internal crossing nor a bridge.
-For every $1\le i \le m$, each of the two copies of $w_m$ contain one edge that is labelled $G_i$ and one that is labelled $G_i^*$.
+For every $1\le i \le m$, each of the two copies of $w_m$ contains one edge that is labelled $G_i$ and one that is labelled $G_i^*$.
 These edge are paired either internally or externally, and an external crossing is created if and only if there are more than two external pairings.
 Hence $c_{w_m}=m+\binom m2.$

-In particular, if $m=1$ or $m=2$, then the centered variable $ \Tr (G_w) - N$ converges to a real Gaussian of variance $1$ and $3$ respectively, whereas for $m \geq 3$ it converges to a complex Gaussian with non-standard covariance structure (see Figure \ref{Experiment1}).
+In particular, if $m=1$ or $m=2$, then the centered variable $ \Tr (G_w) - N$ converges to a real Gaussian of variance $1$ and $3$ respectively, whereas for $m \geq 3$ it converges to a complex Gaussian with non-standard covariance structure (see Figure \ref{Experiment1}). \item \textbf{Parameters of the $*$-word $w= G^a G^{*b} $.}